Trauma Victim Treatment Program

 - Define and document a model of care that other juvenile justice programs may follow.

-Data from the first phase of this project shows the following:
+Data from the first phase of the GIFT program (focused on girls) shows the following:

 - 53.7% of HCJPD-referred youth receiving screening and assessment met DSM criteria for Post Traumatic Stress Disorder (PTSD) - a diagnostic category that was created originally for war combatants and disaster victims but that also applies to victims of other traumatic experiences, including exposure to violence